Compare transfer companies to get the most rand for your dollar.

 How do international money transfers work?

 An international money transfer allows you to send money to a recipient overseas.
-Generally, a transfer involves you providing funds to a bank or an independent transfer provider, which then sends the money to your recipient in another country — in this case, South Africa.
+Generally, a transfer involves you providing funds to a bank or an independent transfer provider, which then sends the money to your recipient in South Africa.
 This can be done in person, over the phone, through a mobile app or online.
 You can use cash, a credit or debit card, or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account or mobile wallet, or made available as cash for them to pick up at a location in their country.

 Banks vs. money transfer providers